henry2004y/Vlasiator.jl/docs/src/manual.md

 ## Plotting

-Vlasiator.jl does not include any plotting library as explicit dependency, but it offers plotting functionalities once the target plotting package is used.
+Vlasiator.jl does not include any plotting library as explicit dependency, but it offers plotting recipes/wrappers once the target plotting package is used.

 Currently `PyPlot.jl` provides the most complete and fine-tuned plotting capabilities.
-`Plots.jl` is catching up, but it is still slower and lack of features.
+`Plots.jl`, which is a collection of multiple plotting libraries with uniform frontend, is catching up, but it lacks many detailed supports, an easy-to-use manual, and suffers from compatibilty issues.
-`Makie.jl` is supported experimentally.
+`Makie.jl`, a native Julia plotting library, is also supported.
 Without generating an image from `PackageCompiler.jl`, it would take ~60s for the first plot.
-However, Makie has made nice progress in layouts, widgets, docs, demos and all the tiny things, which makes it a strong candidate for the suggested backend.
+However, Makie has made nice progress in layouts, widgets, docs, demos and all the tiny things, which makes it a strong candidate for the suggested backend in the future.

 More examples of customized plots can be found in the [repo](https://github.com/henry2004y/Vlasiator.jl/tree/master/src/examples).